binyisu/PVEL-AD/README.md

 # Solar cell EL image defect detection

 # News
+[2022-04-13]：Box annotations for vertical_dislocation and horizontal_dislocation will be added into PVELAD dataset.
 [2021-12-14]: Training data augmentation via horizontal_flipping.py.
 Evaluation: first, converting ground truth xml to txt by get_gt_txt.py; Second, appling AP50-5-95.py to evaluate the detection results.

 [2021-11-23]: A kaggle competition platform is built, then you can submit you result in https://www.kaggle.com/c/pvelad, and evaluate your algorithm.